ILikeTeaALot/Tellyfin/vsh/Notes.md

 ## Update 18:00

 Turns out I had mixed up a value in milliseconds and a value in seconds in an update function...
 That was annoying.

+# React

+I don't want to end up locked into React, because frankly it's not all that.
+The likely replacement is Svelte but I'm not decided yet.

+# ESLint

+Yes ESLint ~~can be~~ is f***ing annoying ~~sometimes~~, but when dealing with React hooks a second pair of automated eyes is very helpful.